mxstbr/mxstbr.github.io/_posts/2016-12-19-a-dream-come-true.md

 But I'm jumping ahead of myself here.

 As the second half of 2015 rolls around I try (again) to study Computer Science at the local technical university, but my joy of programming is sadly not accompanied by a joy for converting numbers from the binary to the decimal system and back (much to the dismay of my parents).
-I'm still keeping up and writing good grades (acing the one actual programming course, an introduction to Java), but in reality I'm spending most of my time doing front-end development.
+I'm still keeping up and writing good grades (acing the one actual programming course, an introduction to Java), but in reality I'm spending most of my time doing what I love – writing HTML, CSS and JS.

 It's Christmas (almost exactly a year ago now), and I'm out skiing with my family, our annual holiday.
 Unbeknownst to me something is about to happen that will change the course of my life forever.

-I wake up the morning of the 27th of December, planning to go skiing all day long, and check my messages and notifications.
+I wake up the morning of the 27th of December, planning to out on the mountain all day long, and check my messages and notifications.
 As I open GitHub, I notice the React scaffolding project received a bunch of issues over night.
 Interesting, that hasn't happened before!
 I go to the repo and can't believe what I see.

 **Overnight `react-boilerplate` went from 70 stars to 550 stars** and the number of stargazers was increasing every single time I refreshed the page.